JoTrdl/grunt-dock/README.md

 There are 2 images: one for redis and one other for node js.

-1. First we need to build the 2 images:
+1. First we need to build these 2 images:

   ```bash
   >grunt dock:dev:build
   ```

-2. We can list them using the list command
+2. We can list them using the list command:

   ```bash
   >grunt dock:dev:list:image